sheguloves/blog/_posts/2016-02-18-Angular-Gulp-Browserify-Notes.md

         .pipe(notify({ message: 'browserify main.js and minification complete' }));
 });
 {% endhighlight %}

+Pick up the favorite to build your code

 ### Gulp
 When I use `gulp` to build my project, I use the following script